lw33in/RNA-seq/README.md

 > Note: This is a standard workflow designed for bulk mRNA sequencing.
 Based on the specific biological questions, modifications of this workflow might be needed.

+- **Pre-processing**:
+    * In this workflow, [nf-core/rnaseq/3.12.0](https://nf-co.re/rnaseq/3.12.0) is used to process FASTQ files, performing quality control, trimming, alignment, and produce gene expression matrix. v3.12.0 is an older version of the pipeline.
+If you wish to use the latest release, please visit https://nf-co.re/rnaseq/
+- **Downstream analysis**:
+  * [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) are two R tools used for differential gene expression analysis.

 ```mermaid
 flowchart LR